-In this step, you will have the option to fully customize and personalize your order form.
+In this step, you’ll have the option to fully customize and personalize your order form.
 Don’t worry, though, because this will be easy thanks to Wholesale Suite’s new form builder!

-Once you’ve added a new order form, you will be redirected to the Add Order Form page where you will see three main sections:
+Once you’ve added a new order form, you’ll be redirected to the Form Editor page where you’ll see three main sections:

 - Order Form Table

-So, for example, you want to add the Search Input, Category Filter, and Search & Clear Buttons elements in your header.
-Then, you customize your table to display the product image, name, price, quantity, and add to cart button.
+Let’s say you add the Search Input, Category Filter, and Search & Clear Buttons elements to your order form’s header.
+Then, you customize your table to display the Product image, Product Name, Price, Quantity Input, and Add to Cart Button.

 This is what it will look like on the front end:

-Then again, you’re free to experiment with these elements to see what order form arrangement or structure works best for your business.
-Remember that you want to create an interface that is simple and easy to use for your customers.
+You’re free to experiment with these elements to see what order form arrangement or structure works best for your business.
+Remember: you want to create an interface that is simple and easy to use for your customers.

 Step 3: Configure your order form settings

 Once you’re all set with your display settings, you may want to delve deeper into your order form settings.
-If you click on the Settings tab next to Edit Form on the same page, you’ll see several default settings available:
+If you click the Settings tab next to Edit Form on the same page, you’ll see several default settings available.
+Some of these are: